 Where to Get a Flu Shot

 - Your doctor or clinic

-The following groups of people are more likely to experience serious complications from the flu that can lead to hospitalization or even death.
-If you have one of these conditions it is especially important to get vaccinated against the flu:
+Some people are more likely to have serious problems from the flu that can lead to hospitalization or even death:

 - People with chronic medical conditions like asthma, diabetes and heart disease